-The limited state and CSU revenues available for cogeneration and other major capital outlay energy projects, the legislature has permitted alternative financing arrangements, including taxexempt bond financing for energy projects and third party financing.
+With the limited state and CSU revenues available for cogeneration and other major capital outlay energy projects, the legislature has permitted alternative financing arrangements, including tax-exempt bond financing for energy projects and third-party financing.
 The Board of Trustees (BOT) has encouraged campuses to seek alternative means of financing energy efficiency projects in keeping with the CSU program to conserve energy.
-The CSU partnered with University of California (UC) and the investor-owned utilities (IOUs) to reduce greenhouse gas (GHG) emissions at the lowest-cost way.
+The CSU partnered with the University of California (UC) and the investor-owned utilities (IOUs) to reduce greenhouse gas (GHG) emissions in the lowest-cost way possible.
 Through the partnership, local electric and natural gas utilities provide incentive funding to complete campus energy-efficiency projects.